sacctmgr -- useful command examples¶

 We currently have two clusters, named "jhpce3" and "cms" You don't have to specify which cluster you want to consult/change, as we have a SLURM server for each cluster.
 And because they aren't connected in any way, you cannot extract data from one when logged into a node in the other cluster.

-Like many administrative SLURM commands, you can just run the sacctmgr command to enter into its shell version.
-Useful if you are exploring some situation, although you cannot paginate output.
+command to enter into its shell version.
+This is useful if you are exploring some situation, although you cannot paginate output.
 It supports up-arrow to get at previous commands.
 Issuing the command "verbose" when in the interactive shell may display interesting info.

 See our QOS page for more information.

-Our users have no limits on them, at the user account level.
-The typical account has a default QOS named "normal".
-If you run showqos you will see that "normal" doesn't have any restrictions.
+you will see that "normal" doesn't have any restrictions other than the 10k job limit.
 Therefore users entitled to run jobs in their private per-research group partitions are not limited in how many of their nodes' resources they can consume.
 (Users found running jobs on partitions they are not entitled to use will have their jobs killed and have to acknowledge that they understand that they need to use public partitions.)

-For public partitions like "shared" and "interactive", the slurm config file /etc/slurm/partitions.conf specifies a default partition QOS of, for example, "shared-default".
-So we can control how many CPUs and how much RAM each user can use in public partitions by changing the appropriate single QOS.
+specifies a default partition QOS of, for example, "shared-default".
+We use that to control how many CPUs and how much RAM each user can use in public partitions.
+We can change that setting for everyone as the cluster's resources shrink or grow by changing the appropriate single QOS.

 # Add a QOS to a user's existing allowed QOS: